• Skip to primary navigation

 Cordyceps

-In a study published in 2011 cordyceps helped endurance in rats who exercised and in those who did not exercise.
+Cordyceps has been popular with aerobic exercise athletes for several years.
+Is there any evidence it really works?
+In a study, cordyceps helped improve endurance in rats who exercised more so than those who did not exercise.
 That's interesting.
-The amount of cordyceps given to these rats was 200 mg per kilogram of body weight per day (given for the 15 days of this study).
+The amount of cordyceps given to these rats was 200 mg per kilogram of body weight per day.

-The research did not see any change in VO2max (maximum aerobic ability).
+But, the research did not see any change in VO2max (maximum aerobic ability).

 The Optygen group first received a “loading phase” dose of 2000 mg (6 capsules) with water in the morning for 6 days.
 Then, they were given a maintenance dose of 3 capsules (1000 mg) with water, in the morning for the next 7 days, as was recommended by the manufacturer.

-At the end of this small study, Optygen did not cause any improvements in tissue oxygen saturation or any other parameters the investigators looked at.
+Results: Optygen did not cause any improvements in tissue oxygen saturation or any other parameters the investigators looked at.

 ATPro Matrix

 The name ATPro is a catchy name and is an obvious reference to adenosine triphosphate (ATP), which is the main energy molecule of our body.
 When we burn fat or burn carbs, we “burn” it to make ATP.
-ATP, in turn, breaks apart and gives us the energy that we need.
+The ATP, in turn, breaks apart and gives us the energy that we need.

 Tip.
 ATPro contains no ATP.
 That's good because even if it did, it would be destroyed in the stomach when ingested.